 Direct Sales Channels

 With a direct sales channel strategy, your business works directly with customers.
 This would include things like your website, an online storefront with a digital checkout, or a brick-and-mortar location.

 With indirect sales channels, your business model expands to include other retailers, wholesalers, or online marketplaces such as Amazon, eBay, Alibaba, or Shopify.

 Your direct sales or indirect sales channels can provide distribution, and many do.
-In other cases, companies use third parties, such as dropshipping or 3PLs, to handle fulfillment.
+In other cases, companies use third parties, such as dropshipping and print-on-demand, or 3PLs, to handle fulfillment.

 13 Sales Channels & How to Use Them in Your Sales Strategy